 Alec is a media communications professional, cinematographer and performer currently studying a Bachelor of Fine Arts in Theatre at the Victorian College of the Arts.
-In 2020, he completed a Bachelor of Communications majors in Media Arts & Production and Journalism at the University of Technology Sydney.
+In 2020, he completed a Bachelor of Communications with majors in Media Arts Production and Journalism at the University of Technology Sydney.

-With experience working in the NSW mental health sector as a client group facilitator and communications assistant, accumulating more than 20 credits over two years on independent short films and theatre productions across Sydney, Alec is excited to bring his passion for all things media to support APMHA HealthCare’s online and social media presence.
+With experience working in the NSW mental health sector as a client group facilitator and communications assistant, accumulating over 24 credits on independent short films and theatre productions across Sydney, Alec is excited to bring his passion for all things media to support APMHA HealthCare’s online and social media presence.

-He also spent time as a Radio Producer at 2ser107.3 Sydney and Audio News Editor for UTS Central News (Australia’s leading university publication) before relocating to Melbourne this year to pursue his love for the performing arts and begin working as an Admin Support Officer and Media Editor for APMHA.
+He also spent time as a Radio Producer at 2ser107.3 Sydney and Audio News Editor for UTS Central News (Australia’s leading university publication) before relocating to Melbourne to pursue his love for the performing arts and begin working as an Admin Support Officer and Media Editor for APMHA.

 Mental Health Intake Coordinator

 more about Phoebe

 Phoebe completed her Bachelor of Social Work (Honours) at RMIT in 2019.
 Phoebe is highly adaptable, practice driven and proficient in IT management platforms.
-She is passionate about her work with clients and grounded in her client centred, strength beased, anti-opproessive social work perspective.
+She is passionate about her work with clients and grounded in her client centred, strength based, anti-oppressive social work perspective.

 Phoebe started working with APMHA HealthCare’s Intake and Allocations Team in 2019 as our new Mental Health Intake Coordinator.
 In this role, her passion and approach will continue to inform the transition and support of clients under our service.